LinkedIn Profiles and Resumes are Two Different Tools

 Position Descriptions:

 Resume: Showcase only the most relevant details of each role as they relate to the target job.
 Keep information tailored and concise.
-Often, job overviews on a resume are just a few sentences long, with accompanying result statements.
+Often, job overviews on a resume are just a few sentences long, with accompanying results-rich statements.

 On both: Show progression and success in all roles.
 Carefully consider your target audience and only share details you think they want to know and read.